Environmental Justice · California

 Initiatives

-In the Fall of 2020, members of the AIRE Collaborative created digital stories with the support of the StoryCenter on our experiences with our pollution and work to improve air quality in environmental justice communities across California.
-AIRE members participated in a series of virtual workshop sessions with StoryCenter staff to develop the scripts for the stories, create an audio recording, and select images to accompany these stories.
-These stories are told in the voices of AIRE members leading community air monitoring and organizing efforts to lift up how the air we breathe shapes the lives and livelihoods of residents in our communities.
+In the Fall of 2020, members of the AIRE Collaborative created digital stories with the support of the StoryCenter on our experiences with pollution and our work to improve air quality in environmental justice communities across California.
+AIRE members participated in a series of virtual workshop sessions with StoryCenter staff to develop the scripts, create audio recordings, and select images for these stories.
+They are told in the voices of AIRE members leading community air monitoring and organizing efforts — lifting up how the air we breathe shapes the lives and livelihoods of residents in our communities.

-For more information about the AIRE Collaborative, please contact special projects coordinator at Comite Civico del Valle, Christian Torres – christian@ccvhealth.org
+For more information, please contact our special projects coordinator at Comité Cívico del Valle, Edgar Ruiz.